 Investigator Studies Program (MISP): Antimicrobial Stewardship

-Effective January 2019, the Antimicrobial Stewardship Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) up to May 8, 2019.
-This is a competitive process that will be conducted by the Antimicrobial Stewardship MISP in 2019.
-Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
+Effective January 2023, the Antimicrobial Stewardship Investigator Studies Program (MISP) Committee will accept protocols within our current areas of interest (AOI) up to June 15, 2023.
+This is a competitive process that will be conducted by the Antimicrobial Stewardship MISP in 2023.
+Decisions will be made based on scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
+The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to Investigator Studies Program Committee: